andrewten45/personal-project-1/README.md

 * StickInk - Customizable sticky notes
 * Plannerism - Customizable planner based on the web, highlight increased range of colors to differentiate the day
+* Bookie - Tentative scheduler applet based on the web